 Food is one of my favourite souvenirs to bring home from a trip.
-We bought some of the cave-matured and vintage Cheddar and had a cheese fest at home a few weeks after our trip.
+I can recommend buying some of the cave-matured and vintage Cheddar for a cheese fest when you get back home.

 8. Cycle the Strawberry Line

 Years ago the fields in the area were prime strawberry producing lands.
-After being carefully picked and packaged they were transported up to London by train.
+After being carefully picked and packaged the crops were transported to London by train.
 The trainline, called the Strawberry Line, is now a cycle and walking trail which is perfect for family traffic-free walks and bike rides.